All Episodes

 Yeah.

-Considered um checking that out.
+Considered checking that out.

-No Q ⁇ A today, but there's locals watch party going on.
+No Q ⁇ A today, but there's Locals Watch Party going on.

-Uh Brett's doing Patreon calls with his patrons this weekend.
+Brett's doing Patreon calls with his patrons this weekend.

-So lots of cool ways to interact.
+Lots of cool ways to interact.

-If you would like more than what we got going on here, and um we're doing this special Sunday edition because we're going to be off for a couple weeks starting in a week and a half or so.
+If you would like more than what we got going on here, and we're doing this special Sunday edition because we're going to be off for a couple weeks starting in a week and a half or so.

-Uh but top of the hour, as always, pay the rent with our three awesome sponsors.
+But top of the hour, as always, pay the rent with our three awesome sponsors.

 Without further ado, let us do that.